The Making of an American

-The Making of an American is a 1920 short silent film used as an educational tool in the governmental Americanization initiatives to assimilate immigrants into mainstream culture, especially by encouraging them to learn the English language.
+The Making of an American is a 1920 American short silent film used as an educational tool in the governmental Americanization initiatives to assimilate immigrants into mainstream culture, especially by encouraging them to learn the English language.
 It was produced for the State of Connecticut Department of Americanization by the Worcester Film Corp., a company founded in 1918 in Worcester, Massachusetts.
 The film was rediscovered and preserved by Northeast Historic Film (NHF) a regional moving image archive in New England.

 Synopsis of film

 An enterprising young Italian who comes to America is forced to take a position as a day laborer, which is far below his ability and standard of living, solely because he cannot speak English.
 Even a laborer, however, must know the language of the country where he is employed, as Pete soon found to his cost.
 An unattended freight elevator, a sign in English that he could not read, a struggle of an instant, and then the hospital.
 It was a sadder and wiser man who came out a few weeks later.
 When he passed the post office, and a saw a sign in several languages calling upon foreigners to learn English, and to attend night school, he was prepared for the message that was destined to change the entire course of his life.
 Night school for Pete was the result.
 Anyone familiar with such work will experience anew the keen realization of what it means to the newcomer, the crowded roomful of eager listeners, trying so hard, following so patiently and docilely, the enthusiastic teacher's efforts, in short, the making of Pete.
 He now is able to secure a suitable position and rises rapidly.